Diet Is A Key Factor In Reducing Inflammation

 While there are many variations, it is based on a high fat diet which almost eliminates carbohydrates from the food selection.
 This results in using ketone bodies as a source of energy.
 With scientifically proven modifications that increase adherence and palatability, it is readily accessible and is used for weight loss, Parkinson’s disease, Alzheimer’s disease, glaucoma, and is showing the potential to alleviate or correct many health conditions.

 There are no shortages of variations, pundits and gurus; however, I use a modification or combination of 3 or 4 different doctors that I trust and find helpful.
 You can do your own research and find who and what you like, because everyone is different.
-There are some common misunderstandings and myths surrounding the keto diet, so always consult your doctor, but make sure they have reasonable knowledge of the diet.
+There are some common misunderstandings and myths surrounding the keto diet, so always consult your doctor, but make sure they have reasonable knowledge.

 Instead of getting into the specifics, I will direct you to the ones I follow and this can be a great way to start.
 Develop your own protocol, because what works for me may not work for you.
 If you can incorporate even 25% of this, it will be a step in the right direction.